dcremonini/openserverless-site-d4rkstart/content/en/docs/installation-new/prereq/docker/_index.md

 page lists the prerequisites.

-First and before all you need a computer with at least 16 GB of memory and 30GB of available space.
+First and before all you need a computer with at least 16 GB of memory and 30GB of available disk space.

 > ❗ **IMPORTANT**
 >
 > 8GB are definitely **not enough** to run OpenServerless on your local machine.

 Furthermore, you need to install Docker.
-Let’s see the which one to install and configure if you have:
+Head to the page that suits you environment:

 1. [Windows](#windows)
 2. [MacOS](#macos)